canopy-js/canopy-js/README.md

 ## See the new playground

 Check out the new [interactive playground here](https://playground.canopyjs.org).
-Questions or comments: `canopyjs at gmail dot com`.
+Questions or comments: `hello at canopyjs dot org`.

 ## What Canopy does